GoogleCloudPlatform/click-to-deploy/k8s/cassandra/README.md

 It is possible to connect to Cassandra without exposing it to public access.

-To do this, please connect to from container inside K8s cluster using hostname `$APP_INSTANCE_NAME-cassandra-0.$APP_INSTANCE_NAME-cassandra-svc.$NAMESPACE.svc.cluster.local`
+To do this, please connect from container inside K8s cluster using hostname `$APP_INSTANCE_NAME-cassandra-0.$APP_INSTANCE_NAME-cassandra-svc.$NAMESPACE.svc.cluster.local`

 ### Access Cassandra service (via `kubectl port-forward`)